Activities

 • Required Slots: Specify which slots are needed to execute the action.
 You can select existing slots or create new ones.
 This informs the AI assistant when to prompt users for input.

-• Input Mapper: Use Moveworks Data Mappers to map slots or outputs from previous activities to the action’s inputs.
+• Input Mapping: Use Moveworks Data Mappers to map slots or outputs from previous activities to the action’s inputs.

 • Syntax: In the advanced editor, refer to the action’s payload as response.
 Note that unmapped response data is excluded from the output.